LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/java/functional-programming.md

 ## Stream API
 The Java 8 [Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) is a functional-style way of defining operations on a stream of elements.
 Streams are an abstraction which allow defining operations which do not modify the source data and are lazily executed.
 Streams **do not store data**, they simply define operations like filtering, mapping, or reducing, and can be combined with other operations and then executed.
 Some built-in `Stream`s are located in the `java.util.stream` package.

 Streams are divided into *intermediate* and *terminal* operations.
-Intermediate streams return a new stream and are always lazy - they don't actually execute until a terminal operation is called.
+Intermediate operations return a new stream and are always lazy - they don't actually execute until a terminal operation is called.
 Terminal operations trigger the execution of the stream pipeline, which allows efficiency by perfoming all operations in a single pass over the data.

 Finally, reduction operations take a sequence of elements and combine them into a single result.
 Stream classes have the `reduce()` and `collect()` methods for this purpose, with many built-in operations defined in the `Collectors` class.